qianglise/cmakeintro/content/probing.rst

 **build-time**.

-.. exercise:: Exercise 17: Find a Python module
+.. exercise:: Exercise xx: Find a Python module

    In this exercise, we'll use |execute_process| to check whether the `cffi
    <https://cffi.readthedocs.io/en/latest/index.html>`_ Python module is